Stephanie0829/PersonalWeb/README.md

  All other images and icons self created through uploading a png from digital art created through ibisartpaint x.

- **Notes for usage:** All art created by Stephanie Wei must be given credit and asked for permission before posting to other sources.
+ **Notes for usage:** All art created must be asked for permission before posting to other sources.